What is toothache?

 When should I see a dentist?

-Although you can buy medication and use home remedies to treat toothache there are some circumstances where in which you should book an appointment with a dentist, for example if:
+Although you can buy medication and use home remedies to treat toothache.
+There are some situations where you should book an appointment with a dentist.

 - The toothache lasts for two days or more